 It’s probably your first thought if you’ve ever received a nuisance call from someone you didn’t want to hear from.
 And if you don’t immediately wonder how to stop them, you are definitely plotting ways to get back at whoever interrupted your busy day.

-There are many different types of unwanted calls, but all have one thing in common – are a continuous annoyance in our daily lives.
+All types of unwanted calls have one thing in common: they are a continuous annoyance in our daily lives.
 They distract us from our families and friends, interrupt productive work days, and worst of all, try to steal our money or personal identity.
-More and more, we become less trustworthy of unfamiliar numbers calling due to the growing spam call issue – and as a result, we miss important updates from callers with good intentions, such as schools, doctors, & job offers.
+More and more, we become less trustworthy of unfamiliar numbers calling due to the growing spam call issue – and as a result, we miss important updates from callers with good intentions, such as schools, doctors, and job offers.

 Taking the time to learn how to stop spam calls the right way will truly make your life better.
 It will exponentially reduce your risk of telephone scams, save precious time wasted answering unwanted calls, and restore your sense of confidence when answering incoming calls.
 Here’s how we’ve mastered the trade: